selfservice0/Prism-Extras/README.md

 *An incredible plugin for rollbacks, restores, and more.*

 Prism is the ultimate grief management (rollbacks, restores, etc) plugin for your Bukkit server.
-It's extremely fast, versatile, and incredibly powerful.
-It's smart rollback engine and a wide range of features put Prism in a class all it's own.
+It's amazingly fast, versatile, and a pleasure to use.
+Prism tracks 59+ events, boasts a vastly superior rollback engine, and offers tons of extra features.

-Prism not only offers the standard features you expect, but a **lot** more.
+Prism is truly in a class of its own.

 ![Prism](http://dhmc.us.s3.amazonaws.com/prism.jpg)